-The highest starting salaries for graduate jobs are typically with investment banks and law firms.
-The annual salary survey carried out by the Institute of Student Employers (ISE), carried out in summer 2018 and published in September 2018, put law firms ahead of all the other career sectors covered.
+The highest starting salaries for graduate jobs are typically with law firms.
+The annual salary survey carried out by the Institute of Student Employers (ISE), published in November 2020, put law firms ahead of all the other career sectors covered.

-The median graduate starting salary for law firms was £37,608.
-The next highest starting pay was in the digital sector, a new category added to the survey, at £34,750, followed by investment banks or fund managers at £32,900.
+The median graduate starting salary for law firms was £38,250.
+The next highest median starting pay was in digital and IT at £31,500, just ahead of finance and professional services, at £31,425.

 With any employer, it is always worth looking into the whole salary package rather than pay alone, as there may also be significant benefits to take into consideration.

 Graduate starting pay by business sector

 The latest figures from the ISE indicate that the median graduate starting salaries in the 2019–20 recruitment round were as listed below.
 The median starting salary for all graduates was £29,667.
 It's important to remember, however, that ISE members include many large multinational employers that tend to offer relatively high starting salaries, so these figures are not representative of graduate pay across the board.